jekymin8232/vitalguardai-com/README.md

 https://github.com/jekymin8232/vitalguardai-com/blob/main/VitalGuard_Integrated_Modular_Code_V1_0.html

-**Cockroach-survival intelligence can be used in environments facing permanent shutdown conditions, such as deserts, natural disasters, and other extreme situations.**
+**Cockroach-survival intelligence can be used in environments facing permanent shutdown conditions, such as deserts, natural disasters, and other extreme situations.
+Not every region on Earth has access to ChatGPT, Gemini, or Claude AI.**